shrn-kira/alx-low_level_programming/0x0D-preprocessor/README.md

-readme file for the prprocessor folder
+This is the required readme file for the 0x0D-preprocessor directory